 10%

-We measure packed volume after compression into a pack and assess shape recovery after 20-plus compression cycles.
+We weigh packed volume and shape recovery from product specifications and owner reports.
 Hats that recover full shape without creasing score highest.
-Pocket-fit ability is tested against standard jacket and pants pockets.
+Pocket-fit ability is assessed against standard jacket and pants pockets.

 Detailed Hiking Hat Reviews